mufernando/hyde/teaching.md

 ---

 <p class="message">
-  These are the teaching materials I've used so far.
+  These are the teaching materials for the courses I've taught so far.
 </p>

 * [Biostatistics with R](https://github.com/mufernando/bioestat) _(PT-BR)_